knganesh86/ProductService/README.md

 # ProductService
-This is the repository for product service project done as excersise.
+This is the repository for product service project done as exercise.